GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 Roadmap features

 - Signup and payments page for group music workshops.

 - Automatic student waiting list, which can be easily activated/deactivated as required and which lets potential customers know how many people are already on the list.

+- The header message will be updated as required to reflect current business circumstances.

 Known issues and potential solutions
 - Issue: navbar dropdown menu always appears on the left side.
 It would sometimes look better positioned on the right.